18F/ada-sandbox/pages/page.md

 The ADA explains what businesses and state and local governments must do to make sure that they do not discriminate against a person with a disability who uses a service animal.

-Generally, state and local governments, as well as businesses and non-profit organizations that are open to the public, must allow service animals to go most places where the public can go, even if they have a "no pets" policy.
+Generally, businesses and non-profits that are open to the public as well as state and local governments must allow service animals to go most places where the public can go.
+This is true even if they have a "no pets" policy.

 ## Service animals are